-B&K's analysis is also based on the incorrect assumption that ONCE, NOW, SOON, and so on, cannot occur immediately prenominally; attested counterexamples abound, for example (72)-(75).
+B&K's analysis is also based on the incorrect assumption that ONCE, NOW, SOON, etc., cannot occur immediately prenominally; attested counterexamples abound, e.g.:

-- (72) The Once-King of Penn State (The New York Times) - (73) Twice Winner of the Man Booker Prize (front cover of "Wolf Hall") - (74) The release of the now Caliphate Al Baghdadi (The Economist)

-They call him the thane of glamis, thane of cawdor, and the soon king (Google)
+- (72) The Once-King of Penn State (The New York Times) - (73) Twice Winner of the Man Booker Prize (front cover of "Wolf Hall") - (74) The release of the now Caliphate Al Baghdadi (The Economist) - (75) They call him the thane of glamis, thane of cawdor, and the soon king (Google)

 These empirical problems are fatal for the part of B&K's analysis that is concerned with non-ly adverbs.
-But on top of that, their analysis is also based on a number of nonstandard assumptions, in addition to those concerning the nominal EH(s).
+But on top of that, their analysis is also based on a number of non-standard assumptions, in addition to those concerning the nominal EH(s).

 The first such assumption is that adverbs such as ONCE, NOW, and SOON are prefabricated syntactic trees projected from \emptyset{Adv} in the lexicon.
-Second, \emptyset{Adv} is assumed to be active only within the lexical entries of non-ly adverbs, that is, it does not occur in the lexicon on its own: it is not active in syntax proper because, if it were, it could turn any adjective into an adverb so that any adjective could occur in strictly adverbial positions.
+Second, \emptyset{Adv} is assumed to be active only within the lexical entries of non-ly adverbs, i.e., it does not occur in the lexicon on its own: it is not active in syntax proper because, if it were, it could turn any adjective into an adverb so that any adjective could occur in strictly adverbial positions.
 This distinguishes \emptyset{Adv} from \emptyset_N , which operates only in syntax proper.
-Third, as shown in (63), ellipsis does not just make parts of the structure phonetically unrealized, but instead it nonmonotonically alters the structure already built, so that now the remaining constituent [ADD] = -1 rather than [ADV] = -1 is an immediate constituent of N'.
-Fourth, B&K posit a special constraint, (76) (Bruening and Al Khalaf 2020: 31, (99)), which must be checked only at PF, as it is violated in (63) before ellipsis applies.23
+Third, as shown in (63), ellipsis does not just make parts of the structure phonetically unrealised, but instead it non-monotonically alters the structure already built, so that now the remaining constituent [ADJ once] - rather than [ADJ once] \emptyset{Adv}] - is an immediate constituent of N'.
+Fourth, B&K posit a special constraint, (76) (Bruening and Al Khalaf 2020: 31, (99)), which must be checked only at PF, as it is violated in (63) before ellipsis applies.24